-According to the Merck Manual, fibromyalgia is among the most common conditions that cause musculoskeletal pain (second only to osteoarthritis).
+According to the Merck Manual, fibromyalgia is among the most common conditions that cause musculoskeletal pain.
 Symptoms range from an achy feeling to severe pain.
 In addition, it brings the following debilitating symptoms:

 - pain or tenderness that increases with fatigue

 - cognitive problems (memory and concertation)

 - irritable bowel syndrome